zerzal/CF/README.md

 4. Click Yes to open file

-5. Sort by the Frequency column and delete all rows except the Annually under Frequency even the header row.
+5. Sort by the Frequency column and delete all rows except the Annually under Frequency but not the header row yet.

 6. Now delete the last 6 columns and columns PROPERTY STATUS, TEMPLATE PHASE SHOP

+6a.
+Now you can delete the header row

 7. Save file as PP.csv (csv file)